-- 5.16.109.
-The University shall construct a ten-foot wide greenway along Martin Luther King Jr Blvd. in conjunction with any frontage improvements related to the first building that fronts Martin Luther King Jr Blvd. - 5.16.110.
-Additional greenways may be provided upon mutual agreement of the Town and University. - 5.16.124.
-The University shall continue to show the greenway along the rail line for potential development in the future. - 5.16.132 The University shall use the stormwater management "working landscapes" within the 50 year development area to locate access trails connecting to the major greenway corridors where appropriate and feasible - G.5.16.1435.
+- 5.16.9.
+The University shall construct a ten-foot wide greenway along Martin Luther King Jr Blvd. in conjunction with any frontage improvements related to the first building that fronts Martin Luther King Jr Blvd. - 5.16.10.
+Additional greenways may be provided upon mutual agreement of the Town and University. - 5.16.11.
+The University shall continue to show the greenway along the rail line for develop in the future. - 5.16.12 The University shall use the stormwater management "working landscapes" within the 50 year development area to locate access trails connecting to the major greenway corridors where appropriate and feasible - 5.16.13.
 All improvements for greenways shall be designed in compliance with this Section.
 The Annual Report shall include a description of all such improvements made in the previous year and document compliance with the provisions of this Section.
 The University shall identify which applicable accessibility standards were used in the design of each project.
-All greenway and paved paths for pedestrians and cyclists shall be designed to: - (a) Mminimize disturbance and provide good material and maintenance choices of greenways; - (b) Bbe consistent with the terms of the conservation easement(s) required by Section G.5.5.1 of this ExhibitAgreement and any other applicable resource protection terms of this Agreement; - (c) Ceo-locate trails, greenways, pedestrian paths and other access needs in the more developed areas of campus: - (d) Ceo-locate trailsgreenways, utilities and roads in the less developed areas of the property; and, - (e) Hhave a minimum teneight-foot width throughout most of the site.- - (f) Make use of cleared and active utility easements, even in floodways, floodplains and stream buffers, in order to avoid additional forest clearing; - (g) Lintegrate cyclists safely back into the flow of car traffic using appropriate traffic signaling or signage at locations where greenways and roadways cross or come together; and - (h) Aavoid undisturbed regulatory floodplains and stream buffers, to the maximum extent possible. - G.5.16.156.
+All greenway and paved paths for pedestrians and cyclists shall be designed to: - (a) Minimize disturbance and provide good material and maintenance choices of greenways; - (b) Be consistent with the terms of the conservation easement(s) required by Section 5.5.1 of this Agreement and any other applicable resource protection terms of this Agreement; - (c) Co-locate greenways, pedestrian paths and other access needs in the more developed areas of campus: - (d) Co-locate greenways, utilities and roads in the less developed areas of the property; - (e) Have a minimum eight-foot width throughout most of the site. - (f) Make use of cleared and active utility easements, even in floodways, floodplains and stream buffers, in order to avoid additional forest clearing; - (g) Integrate cyclists safely back into the flow of car traffic using appropriate traffic signaling or signage at locations where greenways and roadways cross or come together; and - (h) Avoid undisturbed regulatory floodplains and stream buffers to the maximum extent possible. - 5.16.6.
 The parties shall periodically consider the need for, location, design, and feasibility of pedestrian connections between the Carolina North Project and adjacent residential neighborhoods.
-This consideration shall be conducted concurrently with the production of each Transportation Impact Analysis update mandated by Section G.5.8.5 of this Agreement and a report of that consideration shall be included in the Annual Report that follows that consideration.
+This consideration shall be conducted concurrently with the production of each Transportation Impact Analysis update mandated by Section 5.8.5 of this Agreement and a report of that consideration shall be included in the Annual Report that follows that consideration.
 The University and Town shall work with neighborhoods to determine if neighborhoods want paved connectors, non-paved connectors, or no direct trail connection to the University's trail system.
 Neighborhoods that should be approached include Glen Heights, Ironwoods, North Haven, Elkin Hills, and Homestead Place.
 If neighborhoods prefer paved connector trails these should be provided.